 Breasts have many nicknames, but one especially common term we often hear is “the twins.”
-What we find here in our clinic, at CARE Plastic Surgery, is that many women believe the ideal breasts are perfectly paired, perky, and full, however in reality nature doesn’t always provide our “ideal.”
+What we find here at CARE Plastic Surgery is that many women believe the ideal breasts are perfectly paired, perky, and full.
+However, in reality, nature doesn’t always provide our “ideal.”
 If your “twins” aren’t as you would like, consider coming to see us.
 Breast surgery for uneven and misshapen breasts can often help provide greater symmetry.

 Breast asymmetry is extremely common, in varying degrees.
 One study of 100 women found that all had some variation between the two breasts, like nipple position, breast fold position, projection, or breast size.
 94% had significant asymmetry between the breast forms.
 Odds are, you’ve got asymmetry, just like many women.
 It is very common.

 If the asymmetry is minimal and doesn’t bother you, don’t worry about it.
 However, if you feel you have severe asymmetry or are having difficulty finding clothing and bras that fit well, you may be a candidate for surgical breast reshaping, and we may be able to help.
 There are many ways to correct asymmetry and to even out breast size and appearance.
 Of course, some degrees of asymmetry will likely continue to exist after surgery, but our goal is to make the discrepancies between your breasts less noticeable.

 Breast asymmetry isn’t just a cosmetic issue.
 It can have a significant impact on mental health.
 A study of teens with breast asymmetry found that the condition affected self-esteem, emotional well-being, and social functioning.
 Although this study just examined teens, in our practice, we’ve found that breast asymmetry can impact women at any age.
 Young or old, severe breast asymmetry may affect how you feel about yourself.